 You should first provide the Ansible Inventory group name.
 You should then provide the list of parameters to define for this group, which can be any parameter specific to your ansible playbooks, or behavioral inventory parameters describing how Ansible interacts with remote hosts.

-For example, for Ansible to use a given python interpreter on target hosts, you must define the Ansible behavioral inventory parameter ansible\python\interpreter in the Ansible inventory Yorc configuration, like below in Yaml:
+For example, for Ansible to use python3 on remote hosts, you must define the Ansible behavioral inventory parameter ansible_python_interpreter in the Ansible inventory Yorc configuration, like below in Yaml: